 - linx.ko is the LINX kernel module.

-- linx_eth_cm.ko is the LINX ethernet Connection Manager
+- linx_eth_cm.ko is the LINX Ethernet Connection Manager

+- linx_tcp_cm.ko is the LINX TCP Connection Manager

 - liblinx.a is the LINX API library.

 - Commands: linxdisc, linxcfg, linxstat.

 - Examples can be used to learn LINX.